Bosch-0/Project-Muggle/README.md

 Two will exist initially due to the constraints of the Qt widgets framework currently used by the GUI  which uses native OS styling making a custom design system challenging.
 The GUI design system will be built around these constraints while the bitcoincore.org design system will introduce a whole new custom look and feel.
 It's likely the GUI will transition to using the more flexible Qt framework QML (discussions currently underway) in the near future of which the design system built for bitcoincore.org will be applied to a new custom QML based design.

-The design systems will be built along side other initatives Project Muggle is working on (see below) that willwill feed back into these design systems.
+The design systems will be built along side other initatives Project Muggle is working on.

-To see how designers will work with these design systems we have included a README at the start of each design system outlining the workflow.
+To see how designers will work with these design systems a README at the start of each design system outlining the workflow has been included.

-Design system(s) will eventually be hosted on GitHub pages through a live, interactive web app showcasing design and code elements.
+A single, full fledged design system including design and code snippets will eventually be hosted on GitHub pages through a live, interactive web app.

 ## 🌐 Bitcoincore.org redesign